mdic/inthebasement/docs/songs/anmc_t3.md

 This is The Band-only version as it appears on "The Basement Tapes" 1975 album.
 For cataloguing purposes, it has been labelled as `anmc_t3`.

+## Notes

+This is The Band-only version as it appears on "The Basement Tapes" 1975 album.
+For cataloguing purposes, it has been labelled as `anmc_t3`.

 ## Details

 | label   | orig_file                   | md5                              |   disc |   track |   duration_sec | duration_fmt   |   loudness |   loudness_left |   loudness_right |   loudness_balance |      rms |   rms_left |   rms_right |   rms_balance |   lr_corr |   spectral_centroid |